organisciak/Scripting-Course/labs/01_-_Getting_Started.md

 ## 1. Installing Jupyter Notebooks through Anaconda

-Install Jupyter Notebooks following the instructions in the *Art of Literary Text Analysis* by Stéfan Sinclair & Geoffrey Rockwell, following the [Getting Setup](https://github.com/sgsinclair/alta/blob/master/ipynb/GettingSetup.ipynb) and [Getting Started](https://github.com/sgsinclair/alta/blob/master/ipynb/GettingStarted.ipynb) (you can stop before the Printing Dynamic Content section).
+Install Jupyter Notebooks following the instructions in the *Art of Literary Text Analysis* by StÃ©fan Sinclair & Geoffrey Rockwell, following the [Getting Setup](https://github.com/sgsinclair/alta/blob/master/ipynb/GettingSetup.ipynb) and [Getting Started](https://github.com/sgsinclair/alta/blob/master/ipynb/GettingStarted.ipynb) (you can stop before the Printing Dynamic Content section).

 After you're done installation, start a new notebook and follow along with the tour at Help > User Interface Tour.